LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

     - What you will do differently next sprint
 3. Do you need anything from the instructional staff?

-The instructional staff will review your current master branch in VSTS/Azure Dev Ops and evaluate you accordingly.
+The instructional staff will review your current master branch in Azure Dev Ops and evaluate you accordingly.

 **Only push to master on sprint check-ins**